balfour-d/EC601-ChipletsProject/InfoInterviewQs.md

 - For a basic chiplet to be implemented on top of an fpga, what features should it have?

 # Evan Lang
-- How do you model chiplets?
+- How do you model chiplets? (we are contemplating Altium Designer or LTspice)
-- Did you work on chiplet FPGA?
-Is there any design guidance you can offer?
 - What is the size cap on functionality per chiplet?
 (How much is too much to make one chiplet do?)
--